KyussCaesar/kaggle-hm-recommender-2022/README.md

 Also you should make sure notebook file root is `${workspaceFolder}` in VS Code config.

+Also you should make sure to use the Jupyter kernel with the same name as the project.

 ## How to add a new dependency (normal)

 - Add the package name to `requirements.in`.